tyleryasaka/identity-proposals/README.md

 ### 1. Universal Login

 Here I want to fill an important gap that I think exists in the Ethereum ecosystem.
 For all intents and purposes, wallets are essentially acting as users' identities on the blockchain.
 This forbids any sort of wise identity management solution.
 Such a solution would allow keys to be rotated over time, and would allow for a hierarchy of keys for management.
-A master key might grant your full control of your identity, but would be something that you would want to keep somewhere safe (i.e. not on your phone).
+A master key might grant you full control of your identity, but would be something that you would want to keep somewhere safe (i.e. not on your phone).
 However, you could have a lower level key that you carry on your phone.
 If you lose your phone and think the private key could be compromised, no problem.
 You can simply use your master key to remove that key.
 Bottom line: we want to decouple the wallet from the identity.

 This is related to [meta transactions](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84).